MindFlavor/nas_gallery/README.md

 5. Start the container with `docker-compose up`.
 6. Browse http::<your_server_ip> and profit!

+> Step 1 and 2 will become unnecessary after I have published the image in the public docker registry.

 This setup is fine for an internal networks **only** since there is no authentication.

 ## License